GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
+> ### When I am working on a problem I never think about beauty.
+I think only how to solve the problem.
+But when I have finished, if the solution is not beautiful, I know it is wrong.
 >
-> ~ *Fred Brooks*
+> ~ *Buckminster Fuller*

 ---
 ## 🏎 Quick Facts